 Dr. Ken Adams, the architect of the Discovery to Recovery workshops, has a deep passion for healing couples.
 He recognized that there was a gap in services for those who were looking for ways to re-attach, seek the next level of change, and achieve deeper levels of recovery together.

-Dr. Adams describes how couples survive the chaos of addiction, but do not always have the opportunity to experience full emotional recovery together.
-They often become stuck in the negative patterns of interaction that are driven by ineffective attempts to feel understood and to have their emotional needs met by their partners.
-They move from the addiction to a place where they either continue to spin in pain, shame, anger, and resentment, or they disconnect emotionally and feel stuck in a relationship that they feel is emotionally unsafe.
+Dr. Adams describes how couples survive the chaos of addiction but do not always have the opportunity to experience full emotional recovery together.
+They often become stuck in the negative patterns of interaction driven by ineffective attempts to feel understood and have their emotional needs met by their partners.
+They move from the addiction to a place where they either continue to spin in pain, shame, anger, and resentment.
+They disconnect emotionally and feel stuck in a relationship that they feel is emotionally unsafe.

 Dr. Adams says that he views the Discovery to Recovery workshop series as “an invitation to integrate recovery concepts as a couple.”
-This requires a paradigm shift—the perception must move away from the problem of the individual toward the solution that can be provided as a couple.
+This requires a paradigm shift—the perception must move away from the individual’s problem toward the solution that can be provided as a couple.
 The solution involves healing through emotional reconnection and attachment repair.

 How Change Happens